New Ramsey Multiplicity Bounds and Search Heuristics: Introduction

 Formally, for arbitrary $s,t\geq 3$, we propose to study the following off-diagonal version of the Ramsey multiplicity parameter:

 Observe that clearly $c_{t,t}=c_t$ as well as $c_{s,t} \leq \min \{ g_{s,t}, g_{t,s} \}$.
 From a result of Reiher~\cite{Reiher_2016} it follows that $c_{2,t} = g_{2,t}$ for every $t \geq 3$.
 Here we establish the first exact results when $t> s\geq 3$. \begin{theorem} We have $c_{3,4} = 689 \cdot 3^{-8}$ and the problem is perfectly $C_{S}$-stable, where $C_S$ is the Schl\"afli graph.
 We also have $c_{3,5} = 24011 \cdot 3^{-12}$ as well as $0.007688 < c_{4,5} \leq 0.007932$. \end{theorem} Note that $c_{s,t} < g_{s,t}$ for each of these values of $s$ and $t$.
-The upper bound for $c_{3,4}$ is uniquely given by the sequence of symmetric blow-ups of the Schl\"afli graph.
-The upper bound for $c_{3,5}$ is more easily described as an upper bound of $c_{5,3}$, in which case it is given by the sequence of symmetric blow-ups of the complement of the Schl\"afli graph.
+The upper bound for $c_{3,4}$ is uniquely given by the sequence of balanced blow-ups of the Schl\"afli graph.
+The upper bound for $c_{3,5}$ is more easily described as an upper bound of $c_{5,3}$, in which case it is given by the sequence of balanced blow-ups of the complement of the Schl\"afli graph.
 The upper bound for $c_{4,5}$ is given by the sequence of blow-ups of a vertex-transitive graph on $128$ vertices.
-Lower bounds and stability are again established using the Flag Algebra approach.
+Lower bounds are again established using the flag algebra approach.
 The proof of stability largely follows the template laid out by Pikhurko et al.~\cite{PikhurkoEtAl2019}, but also requires additional ideas.

-A central question underlying the symmetric Ramsey multiplicity problem is whether or not a tight upper bound can be attained by the sequence of (possibly weighted) blow-ups of some finite sized graph.
-For $c_3$ this holds true as the bound of Goodman is attained by, among other constructions, the sequence of blow-ups of $K_2$.
-Already for $c_4$ this question remains unanswered.
-We believe that Theorem~\ref{thm:offdiagonal_ramsey_multiplicity}, stating the extremality (and stability) of the blow-ups of a single finite graph (on $27$ vertices) for the $c_{3,4}$-problem, might be considered as an indication that such a finite graph also exists for $c_4$.
-Our results for $c_4$ however suggests that any such finite construction might need to be truly massive.
+A central question in the symmetric Ramsey multiplicity problem is whether a tight upper bound can be achieved through the sequence of (possibly weighted or iterated) blow-ups of a finite-sized graph.
+For $c_3$, this is true, with Goodman's bound reached by, among others, the blow-ups of $K_2$.
+However, for $c_4$, the question remains open.
+Theorem~\ref{thm:offdiagonal_ramsey_multiplicity}, which states the extremality and stability of blow-ups of a single finite graph (on 27 vertices) for the $c_{3,4}$ problem, may suggest the existence of such a finite graph for $c_4$.
+Our results for $c_4$ however suggest that any such finite construction might be of considerable size.